 - Social media engagement, and more

 That’s why the visionary innovators crack their brains on simplifying technology and bringing about automation.
-They invest on tech enthusiasts to try their product and SaaS technology to share feedback.
+They invest in tech enthusiasts to try their product and SaaS technology to share feedback.
 If it’s a thumbs up from then comes the time to reach the market that consists of the early adopters.
-Eventually, the products reach the late adopters and may or may not reach the laggards, who aren’t important from business perspective anyway.
+Eventually, the products reach the late adopters and may or may not reach the laggards, who aren’t important from a business perspective anyway.

 See how time taking the entire process is?
 This is why let chatbot marketing manage the business-customer interaction because we, as humans, are barely patient.
 So, why us?
 Let the machine handle it.
 And it will manage and engage your customers forever.